diderote/chrom_chip/README.md

 9. Overlap analysis
 9. Peak annotation
 10. Enrichment analysis of annotated peaks and overlapped peaks (enrichr: KEGG, GO Biological Process, ChIP-X, ChEA, OMIM Disease)
+Future tasks:
 11. Differential binding analysis (using spike-in or not)
+12. Lowess normlization of bigwig signal by spike-in

-The pipeline handles multiple entry/exit points and can parse complex experimental designs and compensation types for DE.
+The pipeline handles multiple entry/exit points.
 In case of error, the pipeline restarts from the last completed step.
-Progress is tracked in a .log file in the output directory.
+Progress is tracked in a .log file in the output directory or a jupyter notebook using papermill.